FelixNica/driving-object-detector/README.md

                        epochs = #number of optimisation passes)
 ```
 The script will initialize a local experiment and save the model states, training samples, test samples and metrics.
-If an experiment already exists at the specified location the script will load the experiment configuration and pick up
+If an experiment already exists at the specified location, the script will load the experiment configuration and pick up
 where it left off.
 You can also skip the gradient pass and perform only evaluation using 'test_only = True'<br/>

 See the 'Example_Notebook' file for a detailed view into how the training environment works.